donjaron777/symfony-sample-app/README.md

 Due to that reason users list are stored in initially available (no need to add anything to config here) FileSystem cache.
 (Symfony's cache is resilient to cache stampede since v.4)
 The cache is updated once in 5 seconds on demand.

-Also, assuming the application is run behind a load-balancer, trusted proxies are added as network submasks for any private network address
+Assuming the application is run behind a load-balancer, trusted proxies are added as network submasks for any private network address

 ### packages/framework.yaml